 Looking for a dating site you can trust?
 Search no more.

-Whether you fall for a guy who is already taken, a friend, a co-worker, or an acquaintance, getting over a guy you never dated is sometimes as delicate and overwhelming as getting over an ex.
+Whether you fall for a guy who is already taken, or maybe he’s a friend, a co-worker, or an acquaintance, getting over a guy you never dated is sometimes as difficult as getting over an ex.

 Ready to get out of the friend zone for good?
-Find your more-than-friend at Match.com.
+Find a new boyfriend at Match.

 Below are 6 strategies to help you get over a guy you never dated.
 Each strategy builds the foundation for the next, so use them as stepping stones that lead you in the right direction and ultimately free you from this uncomfortable circumstance.